Spring Garden Revival

 Comprehensive Site Assessment & Soil Testing Requirements for Bourne's Glacial Till & Rocky New England Soils

-A thorough site assessment is essential for successful lawn establishment in Bourne, where soils are often glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow, or marine clay (coastal, high water table).
-Mandatory soil testing through the UMass Soil and Plant Nutrient Testing Laboratory provides data on pH (typically 5.5-6.5; lime to 6.5-7.0), nutrients, and organic matter (3-5% target).
-Use the USDA Web Soil Survey to identify local soil series and drainage.
-Assess compaction with a penetrometer and plan for topographic grading, especially in areas with poor natural drainage.
-Always mark underground utilities with Dig Safe 811 at least 48 hours in advance.
+A thorough site assessment is critical in Bourne, where soils are predominantly glacial till (high clay, poor drainage), sandy outwash (excellent drainage, low nutrients), rocky shallow (limited depth), and marine clay (coastal, high water table).
+Mandatory soil testing through the UMass Soil and Plant Nutrient Testing Laboratory should include pH (typically 5.5-6.5; lime to 6.5-7.0), nutrient levels, organic matter (3-5% target), and compaction.
+Use the USDA Web Soil Survey for local mapping.
+Assess existing vegetation, perform a topographic survey for proper grading (1-2% slope), and contact Dig Safe 811 at least 48 hours before excavation.
+Integrate findings with existing drainage and irrigation systems for optimal results.

 Bourne Conservation Commission Requirements for New Lawn Installation Near Protected Areas

-Lawn installation near wetlands, vernal pools, streams, or ponds in Bourne is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn installation near wetlands, vernal pools, or other protected resources in Bourne is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
-Seasonal restrictions may apply, especially during wildlife breeding periods (March-August for birds, March-June for vernal pools).
-Soil stabilization and erosion control are critical, particularly on clay/glacial till soils.
-Coordinate with the Bourne Conservation Department
+Permits (NOI/RDA) are required for work within 25-100 feet of resource areas, with seasonal restrictions during wildlife breeding (March-August for birds, March-June for vernal pools).
+Soil stabilization and erosion control are critical, especially on clay/glacial till soils.
+Protect mature trees and coordinate with the Conservation Commission for properties near sensitive habitats.
+Immediate stabilization (silt fence, straw wattles) is required for multi-day projects.
+For guidance and permitting, contact:

 24 Perry Avenue, Bourne, MA 02532